 It is no longer possible to apply for Deserted Wife's Allowance.
 The payment has been closed to new applicants since January 1997.

-If you are getting Deserted Wife's Allowance, you may be entitled to extra benefits from the Department of Employment Affairs and Social Protection including Living Alone Allowance and the Household Benefits Package
+If you are getting Deserted Wife's Allowance, you may be entitled to extra social welfare benefits including Living Alone Allowance and the Household Benefits Package

 when you turn 66.

-You must always tell the Department of Employment Affairs and Social Protection if there are any changes to your circumstances while you are getting a Deserted Wife's Allowance.
+You must always tell the department if there are any changes to your circumstances while you are getting a Deserted Wife's Allowance.

 If your means or circumstances change, you may no longer qualify for the payment or it may be reduced.